MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 Answer:

-It is likely that the content pack has not been fully installed.
+It's likely that the content pack hasn't been fully installed.
 You must return to the **CustomLearningAdmin** page that will appear when site provisioning is done to complete the installation.
 Confirm you have followed steps 10 through 12 above.
 Review the [provisioning video](https://www.youtube.com/watch?v=HZjxBAKVnJs&feature=youtu.be) for more detail.

 **Question: Who has permission to customize the site template?**